kasper573/darkestdungeon/README.md

 - Clone this repository
 - Run `npm install` in the project root folder
 - Run `node .\dev\importAssetsFromDD.js <path-to-steam-directory>`

+> The import script is known to run into various race conditions with the file system.
+If it fails with file system errors you can try running it again until it succeeds.

 - Run `npm run dev-server` in the project root folder
 - Visit `localhost:8080` in your browser